 - Specialist support to help apprentices successfully achieve their end-point assessment

-Customer Service Practitioner Training Delivery Model
+Customer Service Apprenticeship Delivery Model

 Our unique programme is divided into distinct training blocks designed to engage and inspire our students.
 Each block has a clear objective and outcome, relevant content, demonstration and practice opportunity.
 Regular feedback is provided throughout the course.
 Apprentices have access to our Damar OpenLearning platform, where e-learning content is made available to develop knowledge and skills further.

-The apprenticeship covers the following topics:
+The customer service apprenticeship covers the following topics: